LOADING ...

 And the had to let me go.

-See, we protesting the fact
+See, we were protesting the

-That public buildings wheelchair accessible.
+public buildings weren't wheelchair accessible.

 Turned out the jail was the way.